Sub-agents

 (default) - Real-time text streaminggenerateText

-- Simple text generationgenerateObject
+- Text generationgenerateObject

 - Structured data with Zod schemastreamObject